Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Results and Discussions

 \subsection{Switch Transmission at Different Wavelengths}

-Figure~S1(a) shows the bulk refractive-index and extinction-coefficient dispersion of GST-467 (denoted $n$ and $k$) over the 1450–1650 nm range.
-Using these complex refractive indices, the broadband guided modes of the optimized GST-467 switch were calculated, characterized by a complex effective index $n_\mathrm{eff} = n_\mathrm{eff}' + i n_\mathrm{eff}''$.
-This wavelength-dependent optical response of the designed GST-467 switch is presented in \autoref{fig:wavelength}, where the switch's performance is highlighted across the S, C, and L bands.
-The real ($n_\mathrm{eff}'$) and imaginary ($n_\mathrm{eff}''$) parts for the amorphous and crystalline states are plotted in Figures~\ref{fig:wavelength}(a) and ~\ref{fig:wavelength}(b), respectively, whereas Figures~\ref{fig:wavelength}(c), ~\ref{fig:wavelength}(d), and ~\ref{fig:wavelength}(e) show the corresponding FOM, ER, and IR, and transmission values.
+Using the wavelength-dependent complex refractive indices of \autoref{fig:nk_mode}, we computed the broadband guided modes of the optimized GST-467 switch and extracted the corresponding complex effective index, $n_\mathrm{eff} = n_\mathrm{eff}' + i n_\mathrm{eff}''$.
+The resulting spectral response of the designed device is summarized in \autoref{fig:wavelength}, which maps the switch performance across the S, C, and L bands.
+Specifically, the real and imaginary components of the effective index for the amorphous and crystalline phases are shown in Figures~\ref{fig:wavelength}(a) and \ref{fig:wavelength}(b), respectively, while Figures~\ref{fig:wavelength}(c), \ref{fig:wavelength}(d), and \ref{fig:wavelength}(e) report the corresponding FOM, ER, IR, and transmission characteristics.

-For the amorphous state in \autoref{fig:wavelength}(a), both $n_\mathrm{eff}'$ and $n_\mathrm{eff}''$ exhibit a gradual decrease with increasing wavelength.
-This behavior directly reflects the monotonic reduction of the $n$ and $k$ of amorphous GST-467, shown in Figure~S1(a), where $n$ decreases from approximately 4.47 to 4.16 and $k$ from 0.45 to 0.10.
-Consequently, optical confinement within the GST layer weakens slightly toward longer wavelengths, resulting in a lower effective index and reduced absorption loss at longer wavelengths.
-Meanwhile, in the crystalline state \autoref{fig:wavelength}(b), $n_\mathrm{eff}'$ decreases roughly from 3.55 to 3.25 in a parabolic manner, while $n_\mathrm{eff}''$ shows a pronounced decline from 2.3 to 1.0.
-These trends stem from the dispersion of c-GST Figure~S1(b), where n falls modestly from 8.15 to 8.03 in a parabolic trend, but k decreases significantly from 3.2 to 2.3, indicating reduced absorption at longer wavelengths.
-The strong imaginary-index contrast between the amorphous and crystalline phases near 1550 nm leads to maximal modal attenuation contrast, which governs the device’s high extinction ratio.